nens/threedi-docs/source/j_fews_3di_integrations.rst

 ++++++++++++++++++

 To start a simulation, a simulation resource has to be created first.
 This simulation resource is created by sending simulation metadata through the API.
 The data consists of, among others, the unique identifier for the 3Di model that should be used, the organisation the simulation is requested for, the timespan of the simulation et cetera.
-After creating a simulation, an unique identifier is obtained.
+After creating a simulation, a unique identifier is obtained.
 This identifier is used to add initial conditions and/or forcings to the model simulation.

 Add initial conditions (optional)
 ++++++++++++++++++++++++++++++++++

 After a simulation has been created, initial conditions, like water levels or a saved flow state of a previous simulation can be added.
 The API provides a list of previous saved flow states for a 3Di model.
-These saved states all have an unique identifier which can be used to add them to the simulation.
+These saved states all have a unique identifier which can be used to add them to the simulation.
 The simulation unique identifier needs to be submitted for every initial condition.

 Add forcings (mandatory)
 ++++++++++++++++++++++++